Classification of nilpotent and semisimple fourvectors of a real eight-dimensional space: Tables

 \begin{rmk} The fourvectors in Table \ref{tab:semsimreps} that have a compact stabilizer play an important role in differential geometry.
-There are four of them, corresponding to the lines 5, 7, 11 and 19.
-Their stabilizers are Lie algebras of Riemannian holonomy groups that occur in Berger's classification, \cite{berg}.
+There are four of them with compact semisimple stabilizer corresponding to the lines 5, 7, 11 and 19.
+There is one with a compact reductive (but not semisimple) stabilizer on line 13.
+The compact semisimple stabilizers are Lie algebras of Riemannian holonomy groups that occur in Berger's classification, \cite{berg}.
 They define $\mathrm{Spin}(7)$, quaternion-Kaehler, Calabi-Yau, and hyperkaehler geometries respectively, all described in \cite{salamon}.
-We look at each of them in somewhat more detail.
+We look at each of the fourvectors in somewhat more detail.

 Set

 which equals $\tfrac{1}{2}( - \omega_1^2 + \omega_2^2 - \omega_3^2)$ where

 We decompose $\R^8=\R^4+\R^4$ and each $\omega_i$ is the sum of two anti-self-dual (ASD) 2-forms on each summand.
 The stabilizer of $\Phi_5$ is the subgroup $\mathrm{Spin}(7) \subset \mathrm{SO}(8)$ resulting from its spin representation.
 We note that $\Phi_5$ is equivalent to the fundamental 4-form $\Phi_K$ considered in \cite[Definition 2.9]{bh89}.
 Indeed, the element $g=\diag(1,1,1,1,1,1,-1,-1)$ maps $\Phi_5$ to $\Phi_K$ (see \cite[(2,23)]{bh89}).